jekyll/jekyll/docs/_docs/themes.md

 You can have multiple themes listed in your site's `Gemfile`, but only one theme can be selected in your site's `_config.yml`.
 {: .note .info }

-If you're publishing your Jekyll site on [Github Pages](https://pages.github.com/), note that Github Pages supports only some gem-based themes.
-See [Supported Themes](https://pages.github.com/themes/) in Github's documentation to see which themes are supported.
+If you're publishing your Jekyll site on [GitHub Pages](https://pages.github.com/), note that GitHub Pages supports only some gem-based themes.
+See [Supported Themes](https://pages.github.com/themes/) in GitHub's documentation to see which themes are supported.

 ## Creating a gem-based theme